Skip to main content

 Technical Analysis

-CVE-2025-2503 is a vulnerability identified in Lenovo PC Manager, a utility software designed to help users manage and optimize their Lenovo PCs.
-The vulnerability is categorized under CWE-280, which relates to improper handling of insufficient permissions or privileges.
+CVE-2025-2503 is a vulnerability identified in Lenovo PC Manager, a utility software designed to manage and optimize Lenovo PCs.
+The vulnerability is categorized under CWE-732, which pertains to incorrect permission assignment for critical resources.
 Specifically, this flaw allows a local attacker with limited privileges (low-level privileges) to perform arbitrary file deletions with elevated user rights.
-This means that the attacker can delete files that normally require higher permissions, potentially leading to denial of service or disruption of critical system or application files.
-The vulnerability does not require user interaction (UI:N) and does not involve network attack vectors (AV:L), indicating that exploitation requires local access to the machine.
-The CVSS 4.0 base score is 6.9, which is considered medium severity.
-The attack complexity is low (AC:L), and no authentication is required beyond low privileges (PR:L).
-The impact on confidentiality is none, but the impact on integrity and availability is high, as arbitrary file deletion can compromise system stability and data integrity.
-No known exploits are currently reported in the wild, and no patches have been linked yet.
-The vulnerability was published on May 30, 2025, and reserved on March 18, 2025.
-This vulnerability highlights a critical flaw in permission validation within Lenovo PC Manager that could be leveraged by local attackers to escalate their privileges indirectly by deleting important files, potentially causing system malfunction or data loss.
+This means that the attacker can delete files that should normally be protected, potentially including system files or files critical to the operation of the PC or other applications.
+The vulnerability does not require user interaction and does not involve network access, as indicated by the CVSS vector (AV:L - local access).
+The attack complexity is low (AC:L), and no authentication beyond low privileges is required (PR:L).
+The impact on confidentiality is none, but the integrity and availability impacts are high, as critical files can be deleted, potentially leading to system instability or denial of service.
+The vulnerability is not known to be exploited in the wild as of the publication date (May 30, 2025), and no patches have been linked yet.
+The affected versions are not explicitly detailed beyond a placeholder '0', suggesting that the vulnerability may affect current or recent versions of Lenovo PC Manager.
+The vulnerability is medium severity with a CVSS 4.0 score of 6.9, reflecting significant risk but limited by the requirement for local access and low privileges.

 Potential Impact